sbodmer/TinyRCP/README.md

 Small GUI Java framework to create simple Swing visual interfaces.

 ## Architecture
-The framework is complelty modular and plugin based.
+The framework is compleltly modular and plugin based.

 Each component is stored in a jar file with a specific manifest entry.